-FINANCIAL PLANNING Financial planning is a disciplined, multi-step process of assessing an individual's current financial and personal circumstances against their future desired state and developing strategies that help meet their personal goals, needs and priorities in a way that aims to optimize the allocation of their resources.
+FINANCIAL PLANNING Financial planning is a disciplined, multi-step process of assessing an individual's current financial and personal circumstances against their future goals and developing strategies that help meet those goals by optimizing the allocation of financial resources.
 Financial planning takes into account the interrelationships among relevant financial planning areas in formulating appropriate strategies.
-Financial planning areas include financial management, insurance and risk management, investment planning, retirement planning, tax planning, estate planning and legal aspects.
+Financial planning areas include financial management, investment planning, insurance and risk management, retirement planning, and law for financial planning.
 Financial planning is an ongoing process involving regular monitoring of an individual's progress toward meeting their personal goals, needs and priorities, a reevaluation of financial strategies in place and recommended revisions, where necessary.